 Dorayaki: The Japanese Red Bean Pancake

-Japanese sweets and confections tend to have a cute hand-held quality to them.
+Japanese sweets and confections tend to have an appealing hand-held quality to them.
 Rather than large cakes and pastries, you often see treats that only take a few bites to devour.
-Famous miniature snacks such as Taiyaki or sweets made from mochi are typical representations of this, but there is one popular Japanese treat where the cuteness factor comes together with “devour-ability” to make a truly pleasurable snacking experience.
+Famous miniature snacks such as taiyaki or mochi sweets are typical representations of this.
+Still, there’s one treat that’s both delicious and adorable: dorayaki!

-Dorayaki are a Japanese confection made up of two miniature pancake-like patties with sweet azuki bean paste, called anko, nestled inside.
-We all think we know what a pancake is, but the Japanese version used in the dorayaki is much closer to the Portugeuse “castella” than the standard American pancake in that it is sweeter and fluffier than the latter.
-However, it is that other ingredient, the anko, that makes this confection a truly traditional Japanese treat.
+Dorayaki is a Japanese confection of two miniature pancake-like patties with sweet azuki bean paste, called anko, nestled inside.
+The pancakes are closer to the Portuguese castella and are much sweeter and fluffier than their American counterparts.
+However, that other ingredient, the anko, makes this confection a genuinely traditional Japanese treat.

-Anko is made from the azuki bean, a naturally sweet red bean that is essential to dozens of Japanese sweets.
-The beans are most commonly boiled and mashed into a smooth paste and then mixed with liberal amounts of sugar.
-The end result is paste that constitutes the core flavor for treats as distinct as Tayaki, manjū, various mochi treats, ice creams, and even parfett toppings.
-When it comes to the popularity of dorayaki, the anko paste could certainly be considered the star of the show.
+Anko is made from the azuki bean, a naturally sweet red bean essential to dozens of Japanese sweets.
+The beans are most commonly boiled, mashed into a smooth paste, and mixed with liberal amounts of sugar.
+Anko red bean paste is a staple in traditional Japanese snacks such as taiyaki, manju, and parfait.
+When it comes to the popularity of dorayaki, the anko paste could undoubtedly be considered the star of the show.

 What does Dorayaki Taste Like?